thedyrt/await-ccb/README.md

 Given a git SHA, waits for a corresponding [Google Cloud Container Builder](https://cloud.google.com/container-builder/) build to complete successfully.

 - If a successful build exists, exits 0.
 - If a running or queued build exists, polls until no running builds are found or the --poll-limit is reached.
+Exits 0 if any are successful, 1 on failure.
 - If no running/queued build is found in the initial search, repeats the search up to --search-limit times to see if a running build appears.

 ## Install

     pip install await-ccb

 ## Usage

 ```